Live Chat Now

 Embedded Programs - Demonstrate Skills at Every Step

-Ready to obtain your Master’s in Project Management?
-With our uniquely designed 2-1 program, you can now earn an additional credential.
-Every course in our Project Management graduate certificate is embedded within this Project Management Master’s Degree program.
-Requesting this embedded option can allow you to earn a graduate certificate on the way to your master's.
+Want to earn a graduate certificate on the way to your Master’s in Project Management?
+With our uniquely designed two-in-one program, you can now earn an additional credential.
+Every course in our Project Management Graduate Certificate program is embedded within our Project Management Master’s Degree program, allowing you to earn your graduate certificate once you’ve successfully completed the required coursework.6

 Master's